DawievLill/CompEconFoundations/README.md

 # Foundations of Computational Economics

 This is a repository where I translate the code of Fedor Iskhakov's [Foundations of Computational Economics](https://fedor.iskh.me/compecon) from Python to Julia.
-The goal is to do this **within 30 days**.
-This will be done in the month of October after the workshop.
-I will try and journal my progress as far as possible.
+I will try and journal progress as far as possible.
+This is very much a side project, so it will probably take longer than anticipated.

 ## Session 1